 Reflections from an Empty Nest

 Like many of you, raising kids has been the greatest joy, challenge, adventure, project and ministry I’ll ever have.
-When they left for college and got married, it felt like the end of an era.
+When kids leave for college or get married, it can feel like the end of an era.
 I know I worried way too much and often felt sad during this season.
 However, as I humbly look back, I can also identify a few things we managed to do right that helped our kids smoothly transition into adulthood:

-- Communicate Expectations – When we send our kids out into the world, we have hopes and dreams and expectations for them.
-We do them a great disservice if we don’t clearly communicate these and then follow through when they fall short.
+- Communicate Expectations – When we send our kids out into the world, we have hopes and dreams for them.
+We do them a great disservice if we don’t clearly communicate these.
 Adult life isn’t easy but none of us would trade it for being beholden to someone else for the rest of our lives.
-Take the time to articulate your expectations for your children and keep them accountable.
+Take the time to articulate your values for your children.
 This will help them stay focused and motivated on the right things during this time of transition.

 - Understand Distancing- Your kids instinctively distance themselves from you as they prepare to leave the nest.
 Just at the moment you want to cling, their survival instincts tell them to create distance in an effort to become more emotionally independent.
 My advice is to not take this personally but follow their lead and be strong together.
 Keep the mood light, fun and winsome.
 You may shed a few tears together, but call it what it is, hug it out and keep putting one foot in front of the other.
 This is healthy behavior.